Press the right key for the next slide (or swipe left)

 ... and Q occurs in the second premise.

-Since we're going to do a formal proof, we should use the vertical and horizontal lines.
 (Surely you remember that the vertical line runs the length of the argument, and the horizontal line separates premises from conclusion.)

 We also need to use line numbers.